release-engineering/greenwave/docs/package-specific-policies.rst

 .. _tolerate-invalid-gating-yaml:

-Tolerate an invalid gating.yaml file
+Tolerate an invalid remote rule file
 ------------------------------------

 A gating.yaml file is considered invalid if it has an invalid syntax (yaml